 The wheels are highly detailed, but they wouldn’t be my first choice for the car.
 Rear rotors and brake calipers complement the entire package.

 Access to the motor is provided through the rear glass hatch.
 Note the detail on the hinge work and dual struts.
 Everything works in harmony here.
 Motor detail is good.
-Nothing of the wow factor scale other that the surrounding carbon fibre bits.
-Front storage area is nicely carpeted featuring the same flawless hinge wok and dual strut mechanism.
+Nothing of the wow factor scale other than the surrounding carbon fibre bits.
+The front storage area is nicely carpeted featuring the same flawless hinge wok and dual strut mechanism.
 An added bonus that is not revealed in many photos is the fire extinguisher and first aid kit tucked just in front.
 Nice attention to detail!

 The undercarriage is a solid piece from front to back.
 AUTOart tried to mimic the 1:1 with look-alike carbon fibre and aerodynamic lines.
 I think they succeeded here.

 The interior is strong as usual with AUTOart replicas.
-All elements of the interior are executed in great detail and provide the end-user that sense of realism once again.
+All elements of the interior are executed in great detail and provide the end-user with that sense of realism once again.
 The fine detail is right down to the McLaren floor mats and logo on the passenger side door.
-Also note the small magnets AUTOart incorporated into the design to help aid the door open/close mechanism.
+Also, note the small magnets AUTOart incorporated into the design to help aid the door open/close mechanism.
 Very cool!

 Being a huge supercar fan I had high expectations for the McLaren 12C.
 Overall AUTOart hit a home run, BUT I keep thinking about the ride height that is oh so wrong. $250 a pop isn’t small potatoes folks.
 Yes, when compared to other manufactures that offer a similar product (i.e. resin or inferior Minichamps release) this model may be a bargain.
 BUT AUTOart needs to set the bar; to release a model with this unsightly flaw is absolutely inexcusable and embarrassing.
-For that I’m not going to recommend the model.
+For that, I’m not going to recommend the model.
 Enjoy the pics!